A2Amir/Analyse-Disaster-Data/README.md

     * Merges the two datasets
     * Cleans the data
     * Stores it in a SQLite database
+ * you will fined details about crating the ETL Pipeline in [this jupyter notebook]().

  2. **ML Pipeline:** Then use a machine learning pipeline to raed data from the SQLite database to create and save a multi-output supervised learning model.
 In the Python script, **train_classifier.py**, you will find the machine learning pipeline that:

     * Loads data from the SQLite database
     * Splits the dataset into training and test sets